Esports Entertainment Group has filed for a New Jersey gaming licence

 New Jersey and online sports and esports betting

-New Jersey is a major success story for online sports betting.
+The New Jersey betting scene is a major success story for online sports betting.
 They legalized their sports betting market in 2018 and quickly became the top state in the US for sports betting.
 New Jersey does not require in-person registration for online sportsbooks.
 This reduces the barrier for entry.
 Many would have been put off if they had tried to sign up online and were directed to a physical location.

 The market leader in New Jersey is a joint collaboration between FanDuel and PointsBet.
 The two companies have partnered with the local license holder Meadowlands and therefore their revenue is shared.
 The most popular option for online bettors is the FanDuel sportsbook.
 The Esports Entertainment Group have chosen a popular state but there is already some major competition in the region.